SOFTS-NY cocoa consolidates, sugar and robusta coffee climb

-LONDON, March 28 (Reuters) - New York cocoa futures on ICE were consolidating on Tuesday just below the prior session's more than two-year peak, while sugar and robusta coffee prices were higher.
+LONDON, March 28 (Reuters) - New York cocoa futures on ICE were consolidating on Tuesday just below the previous session's more than two-year peak while sugar and robusta coffee prices strengthened.

 COCOA